keboola/python-http-client/README.md

 asyncio.run(main())
 ```

-The AsyncHttpClient provides similar initialization and request methods as the HttpClient, but the request methods return awaitable coroutines that can be awaited in an asynchronous context.
+The AsyncHttpClient provides similar initialization and request methods as the HttpClient.
-You can use the async with statement to manage the lifecycle of the client and ensure that resources are properly cleaned up.
+The request methods return awaitable coroutines that can be awaited in an asynchronous context.